 Its 400-million-year-old granite outcrops are surrounded by woodland that appears to stretch on forever.
-It offers visitors some 50 kilometres of paved pathways suitable for mountain biking, and many more that are great for hiking.
+It offers visitors some 31 miles of paved pathways suitable for mountain biking, and many more that are great for hiking.

 The heritage area is also dotted with reminders of its past life, when it was a functioning stone quarry.
 Rock that can now been seen on New York’s Brooklyn Bridge was often cut by hand.

 Once a busy rail corridor, then nothing more than abandoned land for many years, the Atlanta BeltLine has been slowly converted into a multi-use trail connecting up many of the metropolitan area’s neighborhoods.

 Stemming from a master’s degree project written by a student at Georgia Tech University, the BeltLine runs as a ribbon of paved trail 22 miles long, reaching out beyond either side of Atlanta’s central business district.